barbalet/mosul/PLAN.md

    - Active detail 2026-06-08: Run and inspect repeatable AIBattle evidence to identify the first readability and pacing tuning target.
 10. Done 2026-06-08: Improve civilian-risk readability where risk rings overlap contact, objective, and unit markers in the shared tactical map.
    - Active detail 2026-06-08: Apply the first AIBattle evidence target by making civilian risk easier to scan during active contact without hiding tactical markers.
-11. Active: Keep edge labels and dense contact stacks inside the shared tactical-map frame.
+11. Done 2026-06-08: Keep edge labels and dense contact stacks inside the shared tactical-map frame.
    - Active detail 2026-06-08: Use the latest AIBattle evidence to clamp right-edge marker labels and reduce dense contact stack clipping before broader AI/play tuning.
+12. Active: Tune AIBattle pacing and result criteria using the repeatable evidence report.
+   - Active detail 2026-06-08: Use the latest AIBattle report to adjust autoplay pacing, unresolved-contact pressure, and partial-win criteria now that map readability blockers are reduced.